d34db3ff/catspeak/README.md

 # catspeak

-A trival stack language with first-class cats()
+A trivial stack language with first-class cats()

 ## Usage